|This is our favorite cow to visit when we’re on a walk. She always sticks out her tongue and does a little dance when she see us.|

-As a result, we thought it might clarify the plans we made for the almost two month gap in between the two separate bookings for the same property.
-In part, the owners gave us an excellent price on the villa with full staff but preferred to get more for the high season.
+As a result, we thought it might clarify the plans we made for the almost two-month gap in between the two separate bookings for the same property.
+In part, the owners gave us an excellent price on the villa with a full staff but preferred to get more for the high season.

 |The walk in the area is always lovely.|

 If we’d leave and return, they could get higher rates than we’re paying during the peak season, resulting in excellent pricing for us during the two separate visits on either end of the peak season.

 Also, during this two-month gap, we found a two for one special on a Viking Mekong River cruise, providing we paid the cruise fare in full at the time of the booking which we were happy to do for the savings.

 |Cattle seem interested in humans as we’ve found on walks and drives through the countryside.|